 Focal points are used in garden design to draw and direct the eye.
 Think of a garden, large or small, that was just a swath of plants.
 Your eye sweeps along, not knowing where to land.
 A sense of flow is nice, but without a focus, your garden is not really taken in and studied.

 Now consider a garden with a wonderful water feature, a weeping tree, or a dramatic ornament.
 The first thing you notice is this focal feature.
 Once your interested is concentrated there, you start to branch out and notice other plants and features in the garden.
 The garden is slowly discovered rather than swept through.
 You don’t have to have a focal point, but your garden will appear more intentional if you do.

-Small gardens can pose difficulties for creating a focal point.
+Small gardens can pose difficulties when it comes to creating a focal point.
 Obviously, you don’t want to sacrifice your entire garden space to one large plant or tree.
 But focal points can be scaled to the size of your garden.
 Even the smallest space could have one unique, flamboyant plant that calls attention to itself.
-Think of tall, orange leaved cannas or small weeping Japanese maples.
+Think of tall, orange-leaved cannas or small weeping Japanese maples.